Slow Cooker Beef Bone Broth Recipe

 Aids Weight Loss

-Bone broth recipes can support weight loss, particularly when you implement a bone broth diet.
-This diet cuts out problematic foods that can lead to weight gain and impaired digestion, like grains, refined sugar, and legumes.
+Bone broth can support weight loss, particularly when you implement a bone broth diet.
+This diet cuts out problematic foods that can lead to weight gain and impaired digestion, including grains, refined sugar, and legumes.
 A bone broth diet replaces these foods with high-quality animal proteins and vegetables, and can also be combined with intermittent fasting.

 Promotes Healthy Skin